StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

 while the P2P communication can be similarly computed as:

-The advantages of WallFacer over Ring Attention during the ring-P2P phase are evident in three main aspects: 1) \textbf{Reduced Communication and Latency}: Ring Attention requires C times more communication than WallFacer, significantly increasing the bandwidth requirement across the entire cluster.
-For the llama 30B model M, the total communication volume of ring P2P communication and collective communication volume for Ring Attention and WallFacer can be computed as 1.625 GB and 0.152 GB(collective) + 0.406GB (P2P) = 0.558GB.
-Furthermore, while Ring Attention necessitates $P$ iterations per attention block, WallFacer only requires $\frac{P}{C^2}$, reducing the latency overhead by $C^2$.
-2) \textbf{Localized Communication}: In scenarios like those depicted in Figure \ref{Fig.overview}, WallFacer's ring P2P communication can be confined within the same computing node, where bandwidth is typically much higher than between computing nodes.
+The advantages of StarTrail over Ring Attention during the ring-P2P phase are evident in three main aspects: 1) \textbf{Reduced Communication and Latency}: Ring Attention requires C times more communication than StarTrail, significantly increasing the bandwidth requirement across the entire cluster.
+For the llama 30B model M, the total communication volume of ring P2P communication and collective communication volume for Ring Attention and StarTrail can be computed as 1.625 GB and 0.152 GB(collective) + 0.406GB (P2P) = 0.558GB.
+Furthermore, while Ring Attention necessitates $P-1$ iterations per attention block, StarTrail only requires $\frac{P}{C^2}-1$, reducing the latency overhead by around $C^2$.
+2) \textbf{Localized Communication}: In scenarios like those depicted in Figure \ref{Fig.overview}, StarTrail's ring P2P communication can be confined within the same computing node, where bandwidth is typically much higher than between computing nodes.
 Conversely, Ring Attention demands inter-node communication during every iteration, which can be less efficient.
-3) \textbf{Enhanced Overlap of Communication and Computation}: During each iteration, the communication volume of WallFacer is $C$ times higher than that of Ring Attention, while the computational volume during attention is approximately $C^2$ times greater.
-This higher computation-to-communication ratio makes it easier for WallFacer to overlap P2P communication with computation, enhancing overall efficiency.
+3) \textbf{Enhanced Overlap of Communication and Computation}: During each iteration, the communication volume of StarTrail is $C$ times higher than that of Ring Attention, while the computational volume during attention is approximately $C^2$ times greater.
+This higher computation-to-communication ratio makes it easier for StarTrail to overlap P2P communication with computation, enhancing overall efficiency.

-Additionally, the collective communication in WallFacer is minimal due to: 1) Efficient Overlapping: The all-gather communication overlaps significantly with the QKV matrix multiplication, and the reduce-scatter communication partially coincides with the final attention score update.
-2) Scale Considerations: Compared to the P2P communication column, there is a P in the denominator, which is substantial during large-scale training.
-This implies that collective communication constitutes a very small portion of the total communication volume.